connorpalermo/BoundingBox/README.md

 (1,1)(2,2)
 ```

-Switch from debug to info to see output when running script.
+Switch from debug to info and rebuild the project to see output when running script.

 ## Dependencies